Asoka de Silva

 No, I mean every case as I said earlier, every charge; we look into every count we go through and take a decision according to evidence.

-RU: If you were to say something to say to a tribunal that may occur 50 years from now, involving somewhat the same facts, do you have advice that you would give them at this point?
+RU: If you were to say something to, say, a tribunal that may occur 50 years from now, involving somewhat the same facts, do you have advice that you would give them at this point?

 My only wish is, this sort of thing should not happen, genocide.